-AboitizPower confirms that this Prospectus contains all material information relating to the Company, its Subsidiaries and Affiliates, as well as all material information on the issue and offering of and the First Tranche Bonds as may be required by the applicable laws of the Republic of the Philippines.
+AboitizPower confirms that this Prospectus contains all material information relating to the Company, its Subsidiaries and Affiliates, as well as all material information on the issue, offering of, and the First Tranche Bonds as may be required by Applicable Law.
 No facts have been omitted that would make any statement in this Prospectus misleading in any material respect.
 AboitizPower confirms that it has made all reasonable inquiries with respect to any information, data and analysis provided to it by its advisors and consultants or which is otherwise publicly available for inclusion into this Prospectus.
 AboitizPower, however, has not independently verified any or all such publicly available information, data or analysis.